sayangdiptochakraborty/webproject/README.md

 10.12.2017

 The "Login" tab has been updated.
-Custom desing to enter username password and press login button.
+Created a custom design to enter username password and press login button.
 However no PHP script has been written yet to store/retrieve the data from user.

 Hope to do that in future soon.

 Hope you guys like it. :)